-IMPORTANT: We strongly recommend looking the TELEMETRY feature of the Dragon Link system.
-Even though it is not required, this is an amazing feature of the system that most FPV flyers love once they try it.
+IMPORTANT: We strongly recommend looking at the TELEMETRY features of the Dragon Link system.
+Even though it is not required, this feature already built into the Dragon Link system gives you a lot more capability, features, and safety.
+You can set up features such as Moving Map, flight instruments, flight planning, and a lot more.
+These things can allow you to fly your plane home in case of lost video.
 You can always set up the system in basic mode, and enable telemetry and other more advanced features later on.
 Just be aware they are there whenever you want to use them !

 Although not required, we strongly recommend downloading the latest firmware and updating your system, as we have frequent updates to enable new features and capabilities.
 It is NOT required to ever connect this system to a computer.
 The Dragon Link system will give you incredible performance just as it is without update and without ever connecting to a computer, but using the configuration software will open up a huge number of advanced features like Full Telemetry and other very useful things.